 We are A Voice for the Common Sense Conservative!
 JOIN US!

 Copyright © 2018 Republican Voters of Texas PAC - All Rights Reserved.
-Pol Adv Paid for by the Republican Voters of Texas PAC.
+Pol Adv Paid for by the Republican Voters of Texas PAC RVTX PAC (www.RepublicanVotersTX.com) and not authorized by any candidate or candidate's campaign.
 Contributions are not federal tax deductions as charitable contributions.
 Corporate contributions are not permitted.

 Powered by Active Republicans in Montgomery County